- Primary: Responsible administrator/supervisor

 - Plan Approval

-The Senior Vice President and Provost will review and approve all collegiate personnel plans, in consultation with the Vice President for Human Resources, other appropriate vice presidents and vice chancellors/chancellors, and the Faculty Senate Committee on Academic Freedom and Tenure.
-For units in the Academic Health Center, college plans will first be reviewed and approved by the vice president for health sciences prior to submission to the Office of the Senior Vice President and Provost.
+The Senior Vice President for Academic Affairs and Provost will review and approve all collegiate personnel plans, in consultation with the Vice President for Human Resources, other appropriate vice presidents and vice chancellors/chancellors, and the Faculty Senate Committee on Academic Freedom and Tenure.
+For units in the Academic Health Center, college plans will first be reviewed and approved by the vice president for health sciences prior to submission to the Office of the Senior Vice President for Academic Affairs and Provost.
 For coordinate campuses, plans must be approved by the respective vice chancellor/chancellor and the senior vice president for systems administration prior to submission.
 This process for units in the Academic Health Center and coordinate campuses applies throughout this document, even though it may not be restated.

 - Reporting and Monitoring

-The Senior Vice President and Provost, in conjunction with the Vice President for Human Resources, will produce an annual report documenting the numbers of individuals falling within each of these categories, broken out by department, college and campus, as well as aggregated.
+The Senior Vice President for Academic Affairs and Provost, in conjunction with the Vice President for Human Resources, will produce an annual report documenting the numbers of individuals falling within each of these categories, broken out by department, college and campus, as well as aggregated.
 This information will inform the collegiate dean, vice chancellor/chancellor, and other central officers involved in the annual collegiate academic planning and budgeting compact process, and will also be available to inform the Faculty Senate Committee on Academic Freedom and Tenure, which will review this information for consistency with the approved plan and the academic mission of the University.

 - Review of Policy